hannesm/patch/README.md

 diff := mine theirs hunk+
 ```

+In addition, some support for the git diff format is available, which contains
+`diff --git a/nn b/nn` as separator, prefixes filenames with `a/` and `b/`, and
+may contain extra headers, especially for pure renaming: `rename from <path>`
+followed by `rename to <path>`.

 A `diff` consists of a two-line header containing the filenames (or "/dev/null"
 for creation and deletion) followed by the actual changes in hunks.
 A complete
 diff file is represented by a list of `diff` elements.
 The OCaml types below,